Azure-Samples/aks-workload-identity/README.md

 * Azure Key Vault, for application secret storage
 * Azure Workload Identity, for application access to the Key Vaults

+### CSI Secrets driver

+The Azure CSI Secrets driver brings simplicity to the application developers, however does create more configuration in the Kubernetes manifest for the applications.

+### Azure Workload Identity

+Enabling workload identity on an AKS cluster creates an OIDC issuer that can then be used to authenticate a workload running to an OIDC provider (Azure Active Directory in this example).

+Workload Identities facilitate a narrowed scope of use over an identity that is leveraged at the VM level.
+However it only support Service Principals which require more operational effort to manage than Managed Identities.
+Workload Identity currently has [private preview support](https://github.com/Azure/azure-workload-identity/issues/325) for Managed Identities.
 ### Diagram

 ## Getting Started